 Whole life insurance is a type of permanent life insurance that remains in effect for the entirety of the policyholder's life.
-Although whole life insurance policies are generally more expensive than term life policies, they can be beneficial to people who want to diversify their investment portfolio, leave an inheritance to their loved ones, or are planning their estate.
+Although whole life insurance policies are generally more expensive than term life policies, they can be beneficial to people who leave an inheritance to their loved ones or are planning their estate.

 Whole Life Insurance Frequently Asked Questions

 How does whole life insurance differ from term life insurance?

 As mentioned, whole life insurance policies are permanent, meaning they don't expire after a certain period of time as long as the premiums are paid on time and in full.
 Term life insurance policies are temporary and only pay out a death benefit to the beneficiary if the policyholder dies within the term of the policy.
 Typically, a term is between five and 30 years.

 If the policyholder outlives the term of their policy and decides they want to renew it, the monthly premium will likely increase.
 Whole life insurance generally guarantees a fixed premium.